nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/adv_prov.rst

    :local:
    :depth: 2

-The Bluetooth LE advertising providers subsystem manages advertising data and scan response data.
+The Bluetooth LE advertising providers library manages advertising data and scan response data.
-The subsystem does not control Bluetooth LE advertising by itself.
+It does not control Bluetooth LE advertising by itself.

 Overview
 ********

-The Bluetooth LE advertising providers subsystem acts as a middleware between data providers and a module that controls Bluetooth advertising.
+The Bluetooth LE advertising providers library acts as a middleware between data providers and a module that controls Bluetooth advertising.
-The module that controls the Bluetooth advertising can use the subsystem's API to get advertising data and scan response data.
+The module that controls the Bluetooth advertising can use the library's API to get advertising data and scan response data.
-On the API call, the Bluetooth LE advertising providers subsystem gets data from providers and passes the data to the module that controls Bluetooth advertising.
+On the API call, the Bluetooth LE advertising providers library gets data from providers and passes the data to the module that controls Bluetooth advertising.

 Providers
 =========

-The subsystem gets both advertising data and scan response data from providers.
+The library gets both advertising data and scan response data from providers.
 A provider manages a single element that is part of either advertising data or scan response data.

 The |NCS| provides a set of predefined data providers.